-Sarah Colby believes in fairy tales and wants to find her Prince Charming.
+Sarah Colby wants to find her Prince Charming.
 Encouraged by her girlfriends and a matchmaking aunt, Sarah sets out to catch eligible bachelor Lane Williams, a guy with an aversion to settling down.

 A Bluegrass restaurateur and chef, Lane can’t be bothered with romance.
 He’s spent his youth taking care of and providing for his younger siblings.
 Clearly, the sexy, young woman, who wants only marriage and commitment, is trouble for Lane and his new freedom.